lexaux/alexche.cyou/content/page/the_index.md

 ## Consulting

 I was one of the two active founders At [Logicify](https://clutch.co/profile/logicify#summary).
-We got off the ground, built up and sold a 40-strong services business with zero external investments on a tiny local market.
+We got off the ground, built up and sold a services business.
+Zero external investments, on a tiny local market.
+Team of 40 as of exit.
 There were tons of lessons learned, and sometimes I do miss that adventurous time.

 Happy to see how to help with: